 - National Head Start Association

 - National American Indian/Alaska Native Head Start Collaboration Office

 - SHAPE America

-The Special Olympics U.S. Youth Ambassadors are a group of 23 youth leaders with and without intellectual disabilities who are striving to make the nation a more inclusive place for all.
+The Special Olympics U.S. Youth Ambassadors are a group of 28 youth leaders with and without intellectual disabilities who are striving to make the nation a more inclusive place for all.
 These youth leaders act as advocates, share stories, and demonstrate the values of Inclusive Youth Leadership across the country.
 Through training, engagement, and activation at the national level, U.S. Youth Ambassadors are strong leaders of the Inclusion Revolution.
-Learn more about them.